camoto-project/gamearchivejs/README.md

 archive formats.
 All the `gamecomp` algorithms are available to be used by any archive format in this library.

-During development you can test your algorithm like this:
+During development you can test your code like this:

     # Read a sample archive and list the files, with debug messages on
     $ ./bin/gamearch --debug open -f arc-myformat example.dat list